Is Spread Betting Tax Free In The UK?

 What Are The Costs Involved In Spread Betting?

-You can use a spread betting calculator to find the costs involved with your spread bet before you enter the financial market.
-This can give you a better outlook on trading costs to see if the risk-reward is acceptable.
+Use this handy spread betting calculator to analyse the potential costs before you begin.
+This can give you better insight into trading costs, so you can see if the risk-reward is acceptable.

 Are Taxes The Same For Shares Trading And Spread Betting?